criteo/criteo-api-java-sdk/sdks/marketingsolutions_preview/docs/AudienceApi.md

         // oauth.setAccessToken("YOUR ACCESS TOKEN");

         AudienceApi apiInstance = new AudienceApi(defaultClient);
+        AudienceSegmentSearchInputV1 audienceSegmentSearchInputV1 = new AudienceSegmentSearchInputV1(); // AudienceSegmentSearchInputV1 | Segment search filters.
-        Integer limit = 56; // Integer | The number of elements to be returned.
+        Integer limit = 50; // Integer | The number of elements to be returned.
 The default is 50 and the maximum is 100.
-        Integer offset = 56; // Integer | The (zero-based) offset into the collection.
-The default is 0.
+        Integer offset = 0; // Integer | The (zero-based) offset into the collection.
+The default is 0. try {
-        AudienceSegmentSearchInputV1 audienceSegmentSearchInputV1 = new AudienceSegmentSearchInputV1(); // AudienceSegmentSearchInputV1 | Segment search filters.
-        try {
-            AudienceSegmentEntityV1AudienceSegmentSearchMetadataV1ListResponse result = apiInstance.searchAudienceSegments(limit, offset, audienceSegmentSearchInputV1);
+            AudienceSegmentEntityV1AudienceSegmentSearchMetadataV1ListResponse result = apiInstance.searchAudienceSegments(audienceSegmentSearchInputV1, limit, offset);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling AudienceApi#searchAudienceSegments");